 Alarm.com for Mobile

-LiveWatch has partnered with Alarm.com to create their mobile app.
-The app is available for iOS, Android, Blackberry, Windows phone users, Pebble Watch, Kindle, Apple TV, Amazon Fire TV, and the Apple Watch.
+The Alarm.com app is available for iOS, Android, Blackberry, Windows phone users, Pebble Watch, Kindle, Apple TV, Amazon Fire TV, and the Apple Watch.
 If you prefer, you can access your account by logging into m.alarm.com from any Internet-enabled device.

-- 24/7 Monitoring services for Burglaries
+- 24/7 Monitoring Services

 - 100% Wireless Equipment